Reinterpretation and Extension of Entropy Correction Terms for Residual Distribution and Discontinuous Galerkin Schemes: Application to Structure Preserving Discretization: Entropy Corrections for Numerical Schemes

 of a hyperbolic conservation law \eqref{eq:CL} with suitable boundary conditions.
-RD is applied to discretise \eqref{eq:CL_steady} in space.
-A discretisation of \eqref{eq:CL_steady} will be considered and the correction term is working on this.
-A possible temporal discretisation for time-dependent problems will be not considered in the following part.
-Several time-integration methods such as deferred correction and Runge--Kutta schemes to discretise \eqref{eq:CL} fully together with an RD approach can be found in \cite{abgrall2017high2,ricchiuto2010explicit,abgrall2017high} and references therein, but this is not topic of this paper.

-The domain $\Omega$ is split into subdomains $\Omega_l$ (e.g triangles in two dimensions).
-The term $K$ denotes the generic element of the mesh and $h$ is used for the characteristic mesh size.
-For the boundary elements, $\Gamma$ is applied.
-Then, the degrees of freedom $\sigma$ (DoFs) are defined in respect to the splitting and the weights in each $K$.
-For each $K$, the set of DoFs $\sum_K$ of linear forms acting on the set $\PP^k$ of polynomials of degree $k$ such that the linear mapping $q\in \PP^k\longmapsto (\sigma_1(q),\cdots, \sigma_{|\sum_K|}(q))$ is one-to-one and $\SS$ denotes the set of degrees of freedom in all elements.
+First, the domain $\Omega$ is split into subdomains $\Omega_l$ (e.g.\ simplex or quad/hex elements in two/three dimensions). $K$ denotes any generic element of the mesh and $h$ characterizes the mesh size.
+Boundary elements are denoted as $\Gamma$.
+Then, the DOFs $\sigma$ are defined with respect to the splitting and the weights in each $K$.
+For each $K$, the set of DOFs $\sum_K$ is given by linear forms acting on the set $\PP^k$ of polynomials of degree $k$ such that the linear mapping $q\in \PP^k\longmapsto (\sigma_1(q),\cdots, \sigma_{|\sum_K|}(q))$ is one-to-one. $\SS$ denotes the set of DOFs in all elements.
+The solution $u$ is approximated by an element of the space